These Credit Cards Have a $95 Annual Fee, but Here's Why It's Worth Considering

-While $4,000 might sound like a lot to spend in 3 months, keep in mind that the average household spends over $10,000 a year on just food, apparel and entertainment.
-How much do you spend a month on your credit card?
+While $4,000 might sound like a lot to spend in 3 months, keep in mind that the average household spends over $10,000 a year on food, apparel and entertainment alone.
+Check your credit card statements to see how much you usually spend.

-Chase Sapphire Preferred airline transfer partners include Southwest Airlines, United Airlines, British Airways (oneworld), Air France (SkyTeam), Korean Air (SkyTeam), Singapore Airlines (Star Alliance), and Virgin Atlantic.
+Chase Sapphire Preferred's airline transfer partners include Southwest Airlines, United Airlines, British Airways (oneworld), Air France (SkyTeam), Korean Air (SkyTeam), Singapore Airlines (Star Alliance), and Virgin Atlantic.

-Chase Sapphire Preferred also has hotel transfer partners if you rather convert your points toward free hotel stays.
+Chase Sapphire Preferred also has hotel transfer partners if you'd rather convert your points to free hotel stays.
 Hotel transfer partners include Marriott, Hyatt, IHG, and The Ritz-Carlton.

-But this card has a drawback.
-It is only for people with excellent credit.
+One thing to know about this card, though, is that it's only for people with excellent credit.

-To learn more about the Chase Sapphire Preferred, including the online application, click here to visit Chase's secure website.
+To learn more about the Chase Sapphire Preferred, click here to visit Chase's secure website.

 Remember, banks change their promotional offers all the time, so if you have great credit, now is the time to apply.

 Grocery and Gas

 Do you spend over $334 per month?
 Do groceries, gas and department store shopping take up most of your budget?
-Blue Cash Preferred from American Express, a CreditDonkey partner, has an interesting rewards structure.
-Read on.
+If so, Blue Cash Preferred from American Express, a CreditDonkey partner, has an interesting rewards structure that might interest you.

 Blue Cash Preferred has a limited time offer: apply by 5/3/17 and earn 10% cash back on purchases at U.S. restaurants in the first 6 months, up to $200 back.
 Plus, earn $150 back after you spend $1,000 on purchases within the first three months of opening your new credit card account.
 This card earns 6% at U.S. supermarkets (on up to $6,000/year in purchases, then 1%), 3% at U.S. gas stations, and 1% on other purchases.
 The cash back is earned in the form of Reward Dollars that can be redeemed as a statement credit.
 Enjoy a 0% intro APR on purchases and balance transfers for 12 months, then a variable rate, currently 13.74% to 23.74%.
 There is a $95 annual fee.
 Terms apply.